yuushimizu/Mongoika/README.md

 (count (restrict :metadata.width {> 200} (grid-fs :images)))
 ```

-A map returned from a GridFS query has a `:data` field, and it's value a sequence of bytes.
+A map returned from a GridFS query has a `:data` field, and it's value is an InputStream of bytes.

 You can use `insert!`, `insert-multi!` and `delete!` for GridFS, but `update!`, `upsert!` and `update-multi!` does not support GridFS.